2013 Ford Focus Electric Interior

-The Ford Focus Electric comes standard with dual-zone automatic climate control, push-button start, a nine-speaker Sony stereo, voice-activated SYNC infotainment system, MyFord Touch, HD Radio, satellite radio and navigation.
-It also comes with MyKey, which is a safety feature that allows parents to place limitations on their teen’s driving behaviors.
+The Ford Focus Electric comes standard with dual-zone automatic climate control, push-button start, a nine-speaker Sony stereo, Ford's voice-activated SYNC infotainment system, MyFord Touch, HD Radio, satellite radio and navigation.
+It also comes with MyKey, which allows parents to place limitations on their teen’s driving behaviors.

 Only one reviewer comments on how simple the Focus Electric’s interior controls are.
 Aside from the MyFord Touch infotainment system, which he doesn’t like very much, he thinks that the interior features are very easy to use.

 - "It is indeed hard to imagine how Ford could have made the Focus Electric easier, more intuitive or more user-friendly.
 Granted, we're still not in love with MyFord Touch and its associated interface, but for an electric car Ford showed some restraint.
 It's an excellent blend of technical sophistication combined with intuitive design." -- Edmunds (2012)

 The 2013 Ford Focus Electric has 14.5 cubic feet of cargo space behind the rear seats.
 There’s 33.9 cubic feet of cargo space behind the front seats.
 Reviewers have varying opinions of the Focus Electric’s cargo capacity.
 One says that the available room is adequate, but another thinks that the Focus Electric’s cargo space is too tiny, particularly for a hatchback.